 Notice 98-34 requires that certain information be submitted with a request for a ruling that an individual's expatriation did not have for one of its principal purposes the avoidance of U.S. taxes.

-A submitted all the information required by Notice 98-34, including any additional information requested by the Service after review of the submission.
+A submitted all of the information required by Notice 98-34, including any additional information requested by the Service after review of the submission.

-Based solely on the information submitted and the representations made, we conclude that A has made a complete and good faith submission in accordance with section 877(c)(1)(B).
-However, we further conclude that A will, nevertheless, be treated under section 877(a)(1) as having as one of her principal purposes for expatriating the avoidance of U.S. taxes because the information submitted clearly establishes a principal purpose to avoid taxes under subtitle A or B of the Code.
+Based solely on the information submitted and the representations made, it is concluded that A has made a complete and good faith submission in accordance with section 877(c)(1)(B).
+However, it is further concluded that A will, nevertheless, be treated under section 877(a)(1) as having as one of his principal purposes for expatriating the avoidance of U.S. taxes because the information submitted clearly establishes a principal purpose to avoid taxes under subtitle A or B of the Code.
 Accordingly, A will be subject to the provisions of section 877(b) and the applicable provisions of sections 2107 and 2501(a)(3).